New Mexico State University: "A" tradition

 In 1920, students of then New Mexico College of Agriculture and Mechanic Arts scouted for an appropriate place to display their school letter.
-Tortugas Mountain, located three miles (5 km) east of campus, seemed a natural spot.
-Brave males gathered enough stones to form a big "A" easily visible from campus and the surrounding area.
-On the following day, April 1, students trudged up the mountain side with their five-gallon cans of whitewash and splashed it on the stones, turning them into a gleaming white "A".
+Tortugas Mountain, located three miles (5 km) east of campus and associated with the Piro, Manso, and Tiwa tribe members of Tortugas Pueblo, seemed a natural spot.
+Students gathered enough stones to form a big "A" easily visible from campus and the surrounding area.
+On the following day, April 1, they trudged up the mountain side with their five-gallon cans of whitewash and splashed it on the stones, turning them into a white "A".
 For many years, giving the "A" its annual fresh coat of whitewash was an all-school effort.
 The seniors mixed lime and water at the foot of the mountain and the freshmen and sophomores toted the mixture up to the juniors who splashed it on the "A." With the growth of the university through the years, the tradition was taken over by the Greek Council.